Sue C. Nichols

 Susan Carol Maciorowski (née Nichols; June 10, 1965 – September 1, 2020) was an American artist best known for her work with Walt Disney Animation Studios predominantly during the Disney Renaissance and Post-Renaissance.

 Early life and education

-She was born to parents Brian and Julie.
+Susan Carol Nichols was born to parents Brian and Julie.
 She graduated from East Longmeadow High School in 1983 before going on to study visual animation at the California Institute of the Arts where she later lectured, graduating in 1987.

 Personal life

-She married Chester “JR” Maciorowski and had two children, Stephanie and Jonathan.
+She married Chester "JR" Maciorowski and had two children, Stephanie and Jonathan.

 Death

-In 2015, she was diagnosed with breast cancer.
+In 2015, she was diagnosed with metastatic breast cancer.
 She received treatment at D'Amour Center for Cancer Care in Springfield, Massachusetts.
+She died on September 1, 2020, and was buried in Massachusetts Veterans Memorial Cemetery in Agawam, Massachusetts.

-Disney released a statement announcing her death in September 2020 with a long thread celebrating her work.
-Eric Goldberg said “She will be sadly missed by those of us who had the good fortune to work with her, but her influence on those films will be there forever.”
+Disney released a statement announcing her death in the same month with a long thread celebrating her work.
+Eric Goldberg said, "She will be sadly missed by those of us who had the good fortune to work with her, but her influence on those films will be there forever."
+On the first anniversary of her death, her husband published one final entry on her personal website on a page she used to document her life living with cancer, detailing what happened between her last post on the page on January 16, 2020, and her death.